MerginMaps/docs/src/setup/sign-up-to-mergin-maps/index.md

    ![Create workspace in Mergin Maps](./create-workspace.jpg "Create workspace in Mergin Maps")

    :::tip
    Projects, collaborations and subscriptions in <MainPlatformNameLink /> are tied to [workspaces](../../manage/workspaces/).
-If you create your own workspace, you will be automatically signed up as a free tier user with 100 MB of storage.
+If you create your own workspace, it will be automatically signed up as a free tier workspace with 100 MB of storage.
 To upgrade your subscription, see our <MainDomainNameLink id="pricing" desc="Subscription plans" />.
    :::

 **Welcome to <MainPlatformNameLink />!**